LivingLegacyMedia/vowbound/chapter_20.md

 "That's not..."
 Cassian tried to speak, couldn't.
 Could barely move.

-"That's strategy," Draven said.
+"That's strategy," Draven said, one hand pressed against his ruined chest.
+He could feel the Coin of Waters working—knitting tissue, clearing fluid from his lungs—but slowly.
+Too slowly.
+The damage was catastrophic.
+Every breath sent agony lancing through his body.
 "I've been playing this game for two decades.
 You think this is the first time I've had to retreat and regroup?
 The difference between us is that I know when to cut my losses."

 He turned to address the crowd.
 "You've proven resistance is possible.
 Congratulations.
 But ask yourselves: at what cost?
 Look at the people collapsed around you.
 Look at your ledger-keeper, broken in the dirt.
 Is this victory?
 Or just mutual destruction?"